 I mean, if 40 pages of brightly-patterned frocks don’t raise your spirits, I don’t know what can, honestly.

-In the meantime, Marcus has kindly informed me that we now have four hours of joint-custody DVR action to watch.
+In the meantime, Marcus has kindly informed me that we now have four hours of DVR action to watch.
 The downward spiral starts here.

 Capturing the spirit of some bandits actioning a hold-up, I ended up forking over $6.90 in fines to the Hennepin County Library.